yoomimi/SALYS-Segment-Any-Lesion-You-See-in-real-time/README.md

-# SALYS: Segment Any Lesions You See in real time
+# SALYS: Segment Any Lesion You See in real time
 <br>

 ![system architecture](./system.jpg)